aurone/moveit_scenarios/readme.txt

+TODO: This is the dream for the generic test app

 Tests are specified via hierarchical config.
 A single test configuration is built by traversing a hierarchy of directories where each child directory overrides pieces of the configuration specified in its ancestor directories.